matthewfeickert/nvidia-gpu-ml-library-test/README.md

 sudo ln -s /usr/lib/x86_64-linux-gnu/libcudnn.so.8 /usr/lib/x86_64-linux-gnu/libcudnn.so.7
 ```

+With this final set of libraries installed restart your computer.

 ## Testing

 It is worthwhile in another terminal watching the GPU performance with `nvidia-smi` while running tests